-Applicants who do not have sufficient Estonian language skills at the time of applying, need to complete Intensive Estonian Language Courses, if admitted to the selected degree programme.
-The language courses are offered on the basis of English or Russian.
-Students who would start to learn Estonian on the basis of English also have to meet the English language requirements upon applying.
-Requirements for Russian language proficiency are specified here.
+Applicants who do not have at least B1 level Estonian language skills at the time of applying need to complete Intensive Estonian Language Courses (60 ECTS) if admitted to the above-mentioned degree programme.
+The language courses at Narva College are offered on the basis of Russian.
+Students who would start to learn Estonian on the basis of Russian have to meet the Russian Language Requirements upon applying

-The university will not process incomplete applications, so applicants should make sure all of the required documents reach the university via DreamApply and via regular mail by 1 June.
+NB!
+The university will not process incomplete applications.
+Applicants should make sure all of the required documents reach the university via DreamApply and via regular mail by June 1.

 Guide to submitting electonic application on DreamApply.